Kabuscorp S.C.P.

-Kabuscorp Sport Clube do Palanca, usually known simply as Kabuscorp is a multisports club based in Luanda, Angola.
+Kabuscorp Sport Clube do Palanca, known simply as Kabuscorp, is an Angolan multi-sports club based in Luanda.
 The club's football teams contests at the Angolan major league Girabola as well as at the African club competitions.

 Kabuscorp is an acronym for Kangamba Business Corporation, a business ranging from transports to diamond exploration run by club owner Bento Kangamba.

 Kabuscorp S.C. was founded in 1994 by president and club owner Bento Kangamba.
 The club plays their home matches at the state-owned Estádio dos Coqueiros in Luanda and is renowned for their cheerful supporters, mostly of bakongo origin.

 History

 In 2008, in their first appearance in Girabola they finished in 10th position.

 The club's greatest achievement came 6 years later, when they won the 2013 Girabola with a record 73 points, thus qualifying to the 2014 CAF Champions League.

 In 2014, Kabuscorp won the Angolan Supercup beating Petro de Luanda by 3–1.